provenance-io/docs/blockchain/provenance-blockchain/roles/become-a-validator.md

 ---
 description: >-
-  Benefits, risks, and other considerations for network users that wish to become a validating node on the Provenance network.
+  Benefits, risks, and other considerations for network users that wish to become a validating node on the Provenance Blockchain network.
 ---

 # Validators

-Validators perform the critical function of proposing and validating transactions on the Provenance network.
-A strong network of validators ensures Provenance security is maintained.
+Validators perform the critical function of proposing and validating transactions on the Provenance Blockchain network.
+A strong network of validators ensures Provenance Blockchain security is maintained.
 Validators stake Hash™ to become part of the active validators on the network and are a foundational element for Hash™ holders that want to delegate their stake and share in rewards produced by the network's fee distribution framework.

 ### Benefits